-- Maintaining a good standard of personal hygiene and grooming. - Making sure your work clothes or uniform are clean, in good condition, and task appropriate. - Wearing your name badge while on shift (if relevant). - Wearing appropriate personal protective equipment for your work (if relevant). - Wearing footwear that is enclosed and fit for purpose thongs are not appropriate. - If you wear jewellery, ensuring it doesn't present a safety hazard. - Being mindful of cultural sensitivities when it comes to visible body jewellery and tattoos. - If you are in a direct care role, avoid long nails. - Wearing smart casual clothing for 'casual Fridays', avoiding beach or gym wear.
+- Maintaining a good standard of personal hygiene and grooming. - · Making sure your work clothes or uniform are clean, in good condition, and task appropriate. - Clearly displaying your name badge on shift (if relevant). - · Wearing the required, appropriate or prescribed personal protective equipment for your work (if relevant). - Wearing footwear that is enclosed and fit for purpose - If you wear jewellery, ensuring it doesn't present a safety hazard. - Being mindful of cultural sensitivities when it comes to visible body jewellery and tattoos. - If you are in a direct care role, avoid long nails. - When uniform is not provided, please wear smart casual clothing that is appropriate to your position and role.